StephanFurger/Blog/content/home/about.md

 # About me

 I work as a PhD student at the University Hospital of Psychiatry and Psychotherapy.
-My research projects invesitage the association of neurophysiological measures and emotional processing.
+My research projects investigates the association between neurophysiological measures and emotional processing.
 I am passionate to work, learn, teach and collaborate in the field of health science and data science.